kshulgina/codetta/README.md

 	./codetta.py examples/NC_013935.1.fna -m

-Notice how we specified the `-m` argument to indicate that we do not want to exclude Pfam domains associated with mitochondrial genomes.
+Notice how we specified the `-m` argument to indicate that we do not want to exclude Pfam domains associated with mitochondrial genomes, which is expected to have two codon reassignments.

 Alternatively, we could also run the same analysis as